 THE GRIMOIRE OF THE FORTY SERVANTS

-The Grimoire of The Forty Servants is the complete guidebook for The Forty Servants.
+The Grimoire of The Forty Servants is the complete guidebook for The Forty Servants and is now available in an updated and expanded Second Edition!
 It contains all the Servant descriptions including Mantras, Prayers and Keywords not available anywhere else.
 Also has full descriptions of each Servant including how to use the Servants for Divination and Magick, along with giving a host of rituals for you to perform.
-The book comes in full colour and contains forty High resolution images of each of The Servants.
+The book comes in full colour and contains forty images of each of The Servants plus bonus art.
 The Appendix comes with tables, notes and correspondences.
 Everything you need to begin working with this powerful system.

 WHAT EXACTLY ARE THE FORTY SERVANTS?